virus-warnning/burncpu/README.rst

 Dispatch a function to one of workers randomly.

-func   Function to call.
+-func   Function to call.
-args   Argument list of this function.
+/args   Argument list of this function.

 WorkerDispatcher.sleep(seconds)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^